 A Few Thoughts On Seminary, Religious Crazies, And Cool Pastors

-For those of you who only knew me from as “Noah’s Dad” l wanted to take this opportunity to share a little bit of my story with you.
+For those of you who only know me as “Noah’s Dad” l wanted to take this opportunity to share a little bit of my story with you.
 If you have any questions about any of the stuff I talk about in today’s post, feel free to ask them in the comments.
-I don’t mind at all. ![]()
+I don’t mind at all. :)

 Why I Hesitate to Tell People I Went To Seminary

-I wrote in a previous post a little bit about what a seminary students’ actually like.
-But to be honest, I hesitate to tell people I went to seminary because there are so many misconceptions about people that go to seminary, that are pastors, that are “in ministry,” etc. I’m also well aware that lots of people have been hurt, judged,or treated wrongly by a religious person (read: religious crazy) and the last thing I want is for someone to think I’m anything like the religious nut they may have met once.
+I wrote in a previous post a little bit about what a seminary student is actually like.
+But to be honest, I hesitate to tell people I went to seminary because there are so many misconceptions about seminarians (or pastors, people “in” ministry, etc.) I’m also well aware that lots of people have been hurt, judged, or treated wrongly by a religious person (read: religious crazy) and the last thing I want is for someone to think I’m anything like one of those people.
 So I usually try to get to know someone first before talking about what I “do.”
-One of the best things anyone can ever tell me is, “Wow, you’re not anything like the (fill in the blank with some religious term) I meet once.”
+One of the best compliments anyone can ever tell me is, “Wow, you’re not anything like the (fill in the blank with some religious term) I meet once.”

 I love breaking stereotypes.